See some of the hottest Emmys red carpet looks with a creative twist

 Portion play: Laura Dern

 Laura Dern stepped out in a glamorous, feathered Proenza Schouler design.
 The runway version of this dress featured a midsection cutout that showed a little more skin to help balance the longer hem.
-Dern sported the dress decided to keep the cutout covered up.
+Dern decided to wear the dress, but cover up that middle cutout.
 Small elements can make a big impact, so I shifted the opening up to her neckline, and swapped her pumps for a strappy shoe style to visually lighten the look on her frame.

 Be bright: Sofia Vergara